fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 And WE gave him the glad tidings of Isaac, a Prophet, and one of the righteous.

 — Quran, sura 37 (As-Saaffat), ayah 112[39]

+Isaaq and Rebecca a re parents of Jacob and Esau
 </details>
 <details>
 	<summary>Ismail (Ishmael) (beginning of Arabic people)</summary>